 Chronicle of a Summer is available in a richly remastered edition by The Criterion Collection.
 It includes, as is usual with Criterion, extra features such as a 2011 documentary with outtakes and interviews of the film’s subjects and of Morin.

 This brief examination of Primary and Chronicle of a Summer serves as an introduction to an hour-long BBC documentary titled The Camera That Changed the World.
 It was shown at a recent ASC dinner meeting against the background display of many of the historic 35mm film cameras that line the walls of the Clubhouse’s main room.

 This riveting history is viewable on Vimeo.
-It may not embed here but you can download it or watch as streaming video.
+It will not embed here, but you can download it or watch as streaming video.
 For anyone interested in the evolution of documentary film technique, it is thrilling and indispensible viewing.

 Robert Drew’s dream of a movie camera with the freedom of a still camera led him first to Leacock, described as the camera’s “godfather,” then to Pennebaker who was and still is a tinkerer.
 It was Pennebaker who crafted a handle attached to the Auricon which made it possible to rest the front heavy body on the cameraman’s shoulder.
 In France, Éclair engineer Andre Coutant crafted the lightweight prototype with a silent, slanted pull down claw.
 This is the camera that Brault used for the street scenes.

 Back in America, the Drew Associates team went on to make vital documentaries with their Auricons during the next three years but went their separate ways by the end of 1963; the Auricon faded away except for filmmakers like Warhol who were attracted to its 1000' magazine ability.